nwakaku/researchDao/Readme.md

 ## Conclusion

-SciWeave on the Binance Smart Chain introduces a new era of decentralized science, addressing critical challenges in the traditional research process.
+ResearchDao on the Binance Smart Chain introduces a new era of decentralized science, addressing critical challenges in the traditional research process.
 It provides a transparent, collaborative, and incentive-driven environment, fostering innovation and efficiency in scientific endeavors.
-Join us in revolutionizing scientific research through SciWeave!
+Join us in revolutionizing scientific research through ResearchDao!

-For more information and updates, visit [SciWeave Website](https://www.sciweave.org).
+For more information and updates, visit [ResearchDao Website](https://www.sciweave.org).